JoeyyScott/general-gielinor-game/TESTING.md

             |     [PC](https://github.com/JoeyyScott/general-gielinor-game/blob/master/readme-files/user-stories/user9pc.png)     |

     + As a **user** I want to enjoy playing and learning in General Gielinor Game.
-        + I've designed an interactive quiz that provides visual and audio responses to the users' guesses.
+        + I have designed an interactive quiz that provides visual and audio responses to the user's guesses.
-        + I've stuck with the traditional RuneScape feel with the font, colour scheme and general design which allows RuneScape players to feel more at home.
+        + I have stuck with the traditional RuneScape feel with the font, colour scheme and general design which allows RuneScape players to feel more at home.
-        + I've also included a questions remaining counter as well as a score at the end (see previous user story) which conveys to the user of their progress
+        + I have also included a questions remaining counter as well as a score at the end (see previous user story) which conveys to the user of their progress.
         + There is also a button to Play GGG again (see previous user story) which invites the user to beat their score thus increasing the enjoyment factor of the game.

 - #### Site Owner Goals

     + As a **site owner** I want the user to be greeted with a brief introduction message and a run down on how to play the game so they can easily understand the whole website.
-        + When I load into the site I am presented with an introductory message informing the users' the site contains a quiz.
+        + When I load into the site I am presented with an introductory message informing the user's the site contains a quiz.
-        + I'm also directed to the "Find out more" button which tells me the purpose of the website.
+        + I am also directed to the "Find out more" button which tells me the purpose of the website.
         + Finally I am prompted on how to play the game by pressing the "Start Quiz" button.
         + The pictures of the landing screen that shows this information can be found in the user story testing 1.

     + As a **site owner** I want any user to receive the correct information for the viewport they are currently on.
         + I have tested the website across multiple screen sizes and have found no issues thus far with content displaying or appearing incorrectly.
-        + The checklist icon does not show on extra small devices as intended and the footer icons become smaller to accomidate.
+        + The checklist icon does not show on extra small devices as intended and the footer icons become smaller to accommodate.
-        + Also on small screens I've used a media query to remove the majority of the top margin for the main container as screen real estate is limited here.
+        + Also on small screens I have used a media query to remove the majority of the top margin for the main container as screen real estate is limited here.
             |                                                       Small device queries                                                      |
             | :-----------------------------------------------------------------------------------------------------------------------------: |
             | [Small Phone](https://github.com/JoeyyScott/general-gielinor-game/blob/master/readme-files/user-stories/siteowner1small.png)    |